 – McKinsey & Company

-New technologies have changed the way businesses operate, enhancing efficiency and productivity as well as reducing costs and boosting profits.
+New technologies, such as iPad POS systems, have changed the way businesses operate, enhancing efficiency and productivity as well as reducing costs and boosting profits.
 You may not think of your local grocery store or nearby outlet mall as hubs for innovation, but the retail industry is on the cutting edge of the emerging tech explosion, especially when it comes to mobile solutions that enhance customer shopping experiences.
 As McKinsey & Company states, “Technology is rewriting operating models across every sector of the economy, but nowhere do we feel this more in our day-to-day lives than in retail.”

 The Retail Shift to Mobile

 Retailers see customers with a mobile devices as opportunities to push location-based notifications with offers and coupons, give information on where to find items in a brick-and-mortar stores, and create additional purchase options if an item is out of stock.
-Retailers are also simplifying the checkout process by offering mobile payment or scan-and-go, which bypasses the checkout line completely.
+Technology for retailers is also simplifying the checkout process by offering mobile payment or scan-and-go, which bypasses the checkout line completely.

 These days, many retailers are shifting their focus by offering mobile solutions for associates too.
 According to the BRP POS/Customer Engagement Survey, mobile devices and tablets are growing faster than other technology in stores, with some retailers phasing out kiosks and traditional POS terminals.